marszub/evolution-simulator/README.md

 Application simulates animals' evolution based on food access.

 Each move costs energy.
-If animal's energy runs out, id dies.
+If animal's energy runs out, it dies.
 Light blue circles represent exhausted animals, dark blue - strong ones.
 Everytime two strong animals meet, they reproduce.
 Food is shown as orange squares.
 Every time step one food grows up in jungle (green rectangle in the middle) and one on savanna (rest of the map).